You can be contagious from a few days up to two weeks or more, depending on which virus is causing your stomach flu (gastroenteritis).

 A number of viruses can cause gastroenteritis, including noroviruses and rotaviruses.
-The contagious period — the time during which a sick person can give the illness to others — is slightly different for each virus.
+The contagious period — the time during which a sick person can give the illness to others — differs slightly for each virus.

-- Norovirus.
-With norovirus — the most common cause of viral gastroenteritis in adults and children — you're contagious from the moment you begin to feel ill.
+Norovirus.
+With norovirus — the most common cause of viral gastroenteritis in adults — you're contagious when you begin to feel ill.
 Symptoms usually appear within one to two days of exposure.

 - Rotavirus.
 Symptoms of rotavirus — the leading cause of viral gastroenteritis in infants and young children — usually appear one to three days after exposure.
 But you're contagious even before you develop symptoms, and up to two weeks after you've recovered.

 The viruses that cause gastroenteritis are spread through close contact with infected people, such as by sharing food or eating utensils, and by touching contaminated surfaces and objects.
-Washing your hands often with soap and water and using hand sanitizer is the most effective way to stop the spread of these viruses to others.
+Eating contaminated food also can cause norovirus.

 Two oral rotavirus vaccines are available for young infants — RotaTeq and Rotarix.
 Vaccines for norovirus are in clinical trials.

 See more Expert Answers

 - Norovirus.
 Centers for Disease Control and Prevention. http://www.cdc.gov/norovirus/about/index.html.
-Accessed Dec.
-16, 2014.
+Accessed Feb.
+4, 2018.

 - Viral gastroenteritis.
-National Institute of Diabetes and Digestive and Kidney Diseases. http://digestive.niddk.nih.gov/ddiseases/pubs/viralgastroenteritis/.
-Accessed Dec.
-16, 2014.
+National Institute of Diabetes and Digestive and Kidney Diseases. https://www.niddk.nih.gov/health-information/digestive-diseases/viral-gastroenteritis.
+Accessed Feb.
+4, 2018.